UBS Group Analysts Give Vodafone Group (LON:VOD) a GBX 188 Price Target

-UBS Group set a GBX 188 ($2.46) target price on Vodafone Group (LON:VOD) in a report issued on Friday, Borsen Zeitung reports.
+Vodafone Group (LON:VOD) has been given a GBX 188 ($2.46) target price by equities researchers at UBS Group in a research report issued on Thursday, Borsen Zeitung reports.
+UBS Group’s price objective suggests a potential upside of 68.76% from the stock’s current price.

-Other equities analysts also recently issued research reports about the stock.
-Credit Suisse Group set a GBX 150 ($1.96) price objective on shares of Vodafone Group in a report on Wednesday, November 17th.
-JPMorgan Chase & Co. set a GBX 160 ($2.09) target price on Vodafone Group in a research note on Tuesday, November 16th.
-Barclays reiterated an overweight rating and issued a GBX 170 ($2.22) target price on shares of Vodafone Group in a research note on Tuesday, November 16th.
-Jefferies Financial Group set a GBX 152 ($1.99) target price on Vodafone Group in a research note on Wednesday, November 10th.
-Finally, The Goldman Sachs Group set a GBX 160 ($2.09) price objective on shares of Vodafone Group in a research note on Wednesday, November 17th.
-Fourteen equities research analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock presently has a consensus rating of Buy and an average price target of GBX 171.15 ($2.24).
+Other analysts also recently issued reports about the stock.
+Berenberg Bank reissued a “buy” rating and set a GBX 155 ($2.03) target price on shares of Vodafone Group in a research note on Thursday, October 14th.
+Morgan Stanley restated an “overweight” rating on shares of Vodafone Group in a report on Friday, November 12th.
+Jefferies Financial Group set a GBX 152 ($1.99) price target on shares of Vodafone Group in a report on Wednesday, November 10th.
+The Goldman Sachs Group set a GBX 160 ($2.09) price target on shares of Vodafone Group in a report on Monday.
+Finally, JPMorgan Chase & Co. set a GBX 160 ($2.09) price target on shares of Vodafone Group in a report on Tuesday, November 16th.
+Fourteen investment analysts have rated the stock with a buy rating, According to MarketBeat.com, Vodafone Group presently has an average rating of “Buy” and an average target price of GBX 171.15 ($2.24).

 About Vodafone Group